 Cirencester Parish Church is the largest parish church in Gloucestershire, funded by the thriving wool trade of the 13th century.

-Quick Facts Quick Facts on the Church of St John Baptist
+Facts & Stats on the Church of St John Baptist

 - Church of St John BaptistChurch of St John the BaptistChurch of St John the Baptist and Attached Railings and GatesCirencester Church

 - 319254 Go Historic1206356 Grade I listed building

 - National Grid Reference

 SP0202 MARKET PLACE 578-1/4/253 (North side) 14/06/48 Church of St John the Baptist and attached railings and gates (Formerly Listed as: MARKET PLACE (North side) Church of St.John the Baptist) (Formerly Listed as: MARKET PLACE (North side) Church Yard railings and gates to Church Path)